Archive for the ‘WMCR’ Category

 His last known TV performance was on Cleveland’s UPBEAT, a weekly pop show that rivaled any national counterpart, in fact preceeded both SHINDIG and HULLABALOO as well as outlasting them (‘64 – ‘71).
 Seems everyone passed through town, probably intentionally to get the coverage.
 I’ve mentioned the show in previous posts, and without question, even a partial list of performers is pretty impressive.

-Well it’s hard to forget seeing that episode, watching Otis Redding, knowing what had just happened (it was never broadcast live).
-Otis is endlessly respected, always name checked but seldom heard.
+Well it’s hard to forget seeing that episode, watching Otis Redding, knowing what had just happened asit was never broadcast live) Despite being endlessly respected and always name checked, he’s seldom heard.
 Oldies radio overplaying ‘(Sittin’ On) The Dock Of The Bay’ is almost an injustice.
 Despite all his classics, ‘Direct Me’ comes in as my favorite.
 Co-written with Steve Cropper, it may have been a castoff, but I don’t care.
 Got it in one of those ten for a dollar boxes.
 Despite the B side status (‘Papa’s Got A Brand New Bag’ was the A), the single just holds a memorable place in time for me.
-Woolworths, summer ‘69.
+Woolworth’s, summer ’69.

 There wasn’t a bad record in that box, which also included The Pretty Things ‘Cry To Me’.